-The summer became fall, and the fall became winter.
-The three fairies decided they would not spend another freezing winter in Utah.
-They hitchhiked on the back of passing geese that were heading south for winter and followed Henry to Mesa.
+Summer became fall, and fall became winter.
+The three fairies decided not to spend another freezing winter in Utah.
+They hitchhiked on passing geese heading south for winter and followed Henry to Mesa.
 The fairies spent the winter in the sunshine and blue skies working on their tans, and staying out of eye contact with Henry.
 They fluttered around the many gardens, and used their magic wands and fairy dust to terrorize hummingbirds, pyxies, and other garden creatures.
-The queen fairy couldn’t do anything to stop them or take away their fairy dust because Mesa was outside her jurisdiction.
+The queen fairy couldn’t stop them or remove their fairy dust because Mesa was outside her jurisdiction.

-Late one afternoon, a little old lady with purple hair walked past the fairies as they were sunning themselves near the pool.
+Late one afternoon, a little old lady with purple hair walked past the fairies as they sat near the pool.
 She attracted their attention, and her looks and mannerisms fascinated them.

 Everyone lived happily ever after.